stefanavey/stefanavey.github.io/_posts/shinyapps/2015-05-16-A-Shiny-App-To-Interactively-Cluster-Your-Data.markdown

 # Implementation

 [Take a look at the Shiny App here](https://avey.shinyapps.io/cluster-analysis/) and [the Source Code](https://github.com/stefanavey/cluster-analysis) and leave a comment to let me know what you think!
-You can download a sample data set (mtcars) [here](https://gallery.shinyapps.io/066-upload-file/_w_f88df23c/mtcars.csv) to try out if you don't have your own.
+You can download a sample data set ([mtcars](https://internal.shinyapps.io/gallery/066-upload-file/mtcars.csv)) to try out if you don't have your own.